The mod 2 cohomology rings of congruence subgroups in the Bianchi groups: Preliminaries

 There are instances where the $\ell$--torsion subcomplex can be significantly reduced in size while preserving cohomological information.
 Heuristically, one determines situations, like adjacency conditions and isomorphisms on cohomology between stabilizer groups, which allow cells to be merged.
 The result, which may have multiple components, is a reduced $\ell$--torsion subcomplex, and it can be significantly easier to work with than $X$ itself.
-Ad hoc use of elements of this approach appears in a number of places in the literature (see~\cite{Henn} or~\cite{Soule}, for example.)
+Ad hoc use of elements of this approach appears in a number of places in the literature (see~\cite{Henn} or~\cite{Soule}, for example).
 A systematic reduction procedure was developed by the third author in~\cites{RahmTorsion, RahmNoteAuxCRAS, AccessingFarrell}.
-One of the main results from~\cite{AccessingFarrell} is: \begin{theorem} There is an isomorphism between the $\ell$--primary parts of the Farrell cohomology of~$\Gamma$ and the $\Gamma$--equivariant Farrell cohomology of a \emph{reduced} $\ell$--torsion subcomplex. \end{theorem} In cases where the action of $\Gamma$ on $X$ has a trivial kernel, one can use a reduced $\ell$--torsion subcomplex to determine the Farrell cohomology of~$\Gamma$~\cite{AccessingFarrell}.
+One of the main results from~\cite{AccessingFarrell} is: \begin{theorem} There is an isomorphism between the $\ell$--primary parts of the Farrell cohomology of~$\Gamma$ and the $\Gamma$--equivariant Farrell cohomology of a \emph{reduced} $\ell$--torsion subcomplex. \end{theorem}

+We note that Farrell cohomology coincides above the virtual cohomological dimension with the standard cohomology of groups, and by the periodicity that we have for the family of groups treated in the present paper, we can deduce almost all of the cohomology of groups from the Farrell cohomology (i.e., except for the $1$-dimensional part).
+This is why, although we make no mention of Farrell cohomology beyond this section, Proposition \ref{Brownian} and Theorem \ref{pivotal} allow us to make a significant reduction in our computations on the cohomology of groups in this work.
+In cases where the action of $\Gamma$ on $X$ has a trivial kernel, one can use a reduced $\ell$--torsion subcomplex to determine the Farrell cohomology of~$\Gamma$~\cite{AccessingFarrell}.
 On the other hand, when the kernel contains $\ell$--torsion, then the $\ell$--torsion subcomplex is all of $X$, yielding no reduction at all.
 The following way around this difficulty was developed in~\cite{BerkoveRahm}.

 \begin{df} The \emph{non-central $\ell$--torsion subcomplex} of a $\Gamma$--cell complex $X$ is the union of the cells of $X$ whose cell stabilizer in~$\Gamma$ contains some element of order $\ell$ which is not in the center of~$\Gamma$. \end{df}